React

 Integrations

-AaveKit React includes first-class support for viem, ethers v6, Privy, Dynamic and thirdweb.
+AaveKit React includes first-class support for viem, ethers v6, Privy, Dynamic, thirdweb and Turnkey.

 - Viem